https://www.tadfitchsauthorpage.com/

 By: Mark Chirnside, Tad Fitch, Ioannis Georgiou, Steve Hall, Samuel Halpern, J. Kent Layton and Bill Wormstedt.
 Blurb.com, November 2019

-media broadcasts, and even a new book would have the public
+Televised programs, media broadcasts, and even a new book would

-key aspects of how events played out on that fateful night.
+bearing on understanding key aspects of how events played out on

 Now follow an international and world-renowned team of Titanic and maritime historians and researchers as we attempt to solve two of the most important, and most publicized, mysteries of the Titanic disaster.